 - Who is responsible?

-Answering these helps create a shared understanding.
-And when working with teams, I capture it all using a RACI matrix.
+Answering these creates a shared understanding.
+To capture it in a structured way, I use a RACI matrix.

 Real-World Example: Planning a Company Offsite